alfinka/alfinka/README.md

 # 💫About Me :
 👋 Hi, I’m @alfinka, I love learning.
 I am looking for new challenges.
 👀 I’m interested in MySQL, Python, ChatGPT, Gemini, Copilot, C/C++, R, PHP, HTML/CSS
-🌱 I’m currently learning  Python, AI, Databases, SQL, AI
+🌱 I’m currently learning new IT skills as Python, AI, Databases, SQL, AI...
 💞️ I’m looking to collaborate on IT projects as junior Data Analyst
 📫 How to reach me:
 ⚡ Fun fact: I have a lot of time.